oliviawestmacottssw/SSW.Rules.Content/rules/do-you-draft-all-important-agreements-yourself/rule.md

 ---

-Any time you come to some verbal arrangement with an employee, client or contractor, which creates or varies a contract (for example changes to rates, deliverables etc.), it's crucial you draft the agreement yourself. <br>
+Any time you come to some verbal arrangement with an employee, client or contractor, which creates or varies a contract (for example changes to rates, deliverables etc.​), it's crucial you draft the agreement yourself. <br>

 ![ Can you really trust the other side to draft the agreement correctly?](SuccessfulProjects_DraftAgreementYourself.jpg)